Kaos599/Cascade-GenAI-Powered-Study-Companion/README.md

 ## Installation

 ### Step 1: Download the Setup
-Download the setup file by clicking [here](https://github.com/Kaos599/Cascade-GenAI-Powered-Study-Companion/releases/download/V3.5/Cascade.Setup.exe).
+Download the latest setup file by clicking [here](https://github.com/Kaos599/Cascade-GenAI-Powered-Study-Companion/releases/download/V3.5/Cascade.Setup.exe).

 ### Step 2: Install Dependencies
 The installer will automatically ask you if you want to download and install dependencies, Click yes and let the installer do its magic.